Harvey Milk: Last campaign

 Anita Bryant's public campaign opposing homosexuality and the multiple challenges to gay rights ordinances across the United States fueled gay politics in San Francisco.
 Seventeen candidates from the Castro District entered the next race for supervisor; more than half of them were gay.
 The New York Times ran an exposé on the veritable invasion of gay people into San Francisco, estimating that the city's gay population was between 100,000 and 200,000 out of a total 750,000.
 The Castro Village Association had grown to 90 businesses; the local bank, formerly the smallest branch in the city, had become the largest and was forced to build a wing to accommodate its new customers.
-Milk biographer Randy Shilts noted that "broader historical forces" were fueling his campaign.
+Milk biographer Randy Shilts noted that his campaign was fueled by "broader historical forces".

 Milk's most successful opponent was the quiet and thoughtful lawyer Rick Stokes, who was backed by the Alice B. Toklas Memorial Democratic Club.
-Stokes had been open about his homosexuality long before Milk had, and had experienced more severe treatment, once hospitalized and forced to endure electroshock therapy to 'cure' him.
+Stokes was open about his homosexuality long before Milk had come out, and had experienced more severe treatment, once hospitalized and forced to endure electroshock therapy to 'cure' him.
 Milk, however, was more expressive about the role of gay people and their issues in San Francisco politics.
 Stokes was quoted saying, "I'm just a businessman who happens to be gay," and expressed the view that any normal person could also be homosexual.
 Milk's contrasting populist philosophy was relayed to The New York Times: "We don't want sympathetic liberals, we want gays to represent gays ...
 I represent the gay street people—the 14-year-old runaway from San Antonio.
 We have to make up for hundreds of years of persecution.
 We have to give hope to that poor runaway kid from San Antonio.
 They go to the bars because churches are hostile.
 They need hope!
 They need a piece of the pie!"